Lichanura trivirgata, Lichanura orcutti

 When scientists did more research and genetic testing, they determined that there were two main species and reclassified the northern group into Lichanura orcutti, leaving the southern group in Lichanura trivirgata.

-Its genus name, Lichanura, originates in two Greek words: lichanos, forefinger; and oura, the tail.
+Its genus name, Lichanura, originates in two Greek words: lichanos meaning forefinger, and oura referring to the tail.
 This could be a reference to this snake’s body shape.
 The specific epithet of trivirgata means three-lined, while orcutti refers to a San Diego naturalist Charles Orcutt, who collected specimens that became the holotype of several species.

-Even though the scientists reclassified them into two species, these boas still go by their common names that generally refer to their locality.
+Even though scientists reclassified them into two species, these boas still go by their common names that generally refer to their locality.
 It makes understanding which type you are looking at a little more difficult, but not impossible.
+Many herpetologists continue to dispute the rosy boa’s taxonomy and others do not accept the classifications of subspecies as valid.

 Rosy boas have a wide range of colorations but have several things in common.
 The first is that they stay smaller than most boas; the largest of them won’t exceed 44 inches long.
 All subspecies have stripes running the length of their body; however, some localities have more definition and contrast in the stripes.
 For example, the coastal rosy boa has a more speckled appearance, and its stripes aren’t as clearly defined as the Mexican subspecies.